 From 2008 to 2013 I was on staff at PBS's FRONTLINE, where I worked on a large number of shows, with many top producers.
 It's hard to think of a better place to grow as an editor.
 One project I was an editor on, The Bombing of al-Bara, received an Emmy: New Approaches to Documentary nomination.
 In 2011, I was a collaborating editor on Behind Taliban Lines, which was honored with an Alfred I. duPont-Columbia University Award.

-In 2013 I decided to go freelance, and since then I've been editing documentaries primarily for PBS's American Experience and for independent producers.
+In 2013 I decided to go freelance, and since then I've been editing documentaries, primarily for PBS and also for independent producers.
 I edited two hours of an American Experience profile of Walt Disney, which was a finalist for a Peabody Award.

 I love structuring a film and collaborating with a director on what I think are the building blocks of a strong story: compelling characters and well-edited scenes, woven together with rhythm.
 I'm a big believer in using audio to affect an audience, usually with subtle sound design, but sometimes with a bang.